New Zealand needs government with incentives to think beyond the next election.

 surprisingly better for politicians too.

-Have changes of this general scale and reach ever been debated, designed and implemented before?
-Yes indeed.
-Democracy, is a work in progress.
-Click below to go to the Precents page:
+Yes, many times.
+Democracy is a work in progress.
+Click below to go to the Precedents page: